JamesLMilner/terra-draw/ROADMAP.md

 ### Chores

-- Chore: Refactor select mode
 - Chore: Figure a more robust way to handle project/unproject in tests
 - Chore: Identical coordinate protection
 - Chore: Type properties for different mode features
+- Chore: Add unit tests for rotation/scaling in Select mode

 Could Do:

 - Consider Tablets/Mobile devices
 - Feature: Undo/Redo
-- Feature: Rotation, Scale, Simplification etc

 ## Done

+- Chore: Demo that can run on GitHub
+- Feature: Select - Scale
+- Feature: Select - Rotation
+- Chore: Come up with strategy for layering functionality/behaviors
 - Bug: Can drag feature when cursor is not dragging over the feature
 - Bug (Leaflet): Dragging coordinate deselects coordinate after drag
 - Feature: Select renders Polygon and LineString coordinates